canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

     }
 }

-// Table header start "Code Description Price Total"
+// Table starts with "Code Description Price Total"
 // and ends with "S U B T O T A L" new TransformFromMultipleSkips(
     new SkipBeforeRegexAndAfterRegex(